Skip to content

 Why use a local environment?

+Why bother with a local environment?
 Running WordPress locally is perfect for testing new themes, trying out plugins, or building a website from scratch without the public seeing your work in progress.
-When you are done, you have a fully functional website ready to be moved to a live server.
+Once you’re done, you’ll have a fully functional website ready to be moved to a live server.

-XAMPP packs together everything needed to run WordPress, including Apache and a database.
-If you do not have it yet, follow the instructions in these guides:
+XAMPP includes everything you need to run WordPress, like Apache (a web server software) and a database.
+If you haven’t installed it yet, check out our guides:

 Note: This step requires admin privileges.